glennj/exercism.io/jq/lasagna/README.md

 ### Constants

-As shows in the above example, variables are handy for storing constants.
+As shown in the above example, variables are handy for storing constants.
 It's better to give constants a name rather than have "magic numbers" show up in the code.

 ### Often variables are not needed